 Fresh ginger, which can be purchased at grocery stores, has also been used for centuries to reduce nausea and upset stomach.

 Essential oils are used primarily in two ways.
-You can massage the oil into your skin or you can inhale it.
+You can massage the diluted oil into your skin, or you can inhale it.

 Because the oils are very potent, it can be dangerous to apply them directly to the skin.
 To avoid skin irritation, you should first combine the essential oil with a “carrier oil.”

 Carrier oils help dilute the concentration of the oil, making it gentler on the skin.
-The most widely recommended carrier oils include virgin coconut, avocado, and extra virgin olive oils.
+The most widely recommended carrier oils include:

-After mixing a few drops of essential oil with a larger volume of carrier oil, massage two to three drops of the mixture onto your forehead, back of your neck, or temples.
+After mixing a few drops of essential oil with a larger volume of carrier oil, massage two to three drops of the mixture onto:

 Add a few drops of essential oil to a bowl of hot water.
 Hover your face over the water (being careful not to touch it).
-Place a towel over your head and the bowl, and inhale for a few minutes.
+Place a towel over your head and the bowl.
+Inhale for a few minutes.

 You can also place drops of the oil in a diffuser that will scent the room.